abhishekprad360/gh-action-practice/README.md

     2) Via an API call : Trigger by Rest APIs of Github
     3) Via different Workflow : Triggered from withing workflow
 3) Schedule : By Cronjob

+# Actions
+1) nodejs actions : actions/checkout@v4 is default action provided by Github for nodejs and actions/setup-node@v4 is default action to setuo node in runner. npx create-react-app --template typescript react-app used to create react app inside directory.